Where can I learn more about the CITRIS Seed Funding program, including past awardees and projects?

 Can Seed Funding be used for faculty salary or nonresident tuition?

 No. Faculty salary and nonresident tuition for PIs and co-PIs are not eligible line items for the Seed Funding budget.

 Do matching funds from industry increase the likelihood of selection?

 No, but you are welcome to mention industry collaboration in your proposal narrative.
-Matching funds will only have positive selection impact when the proposal has high merit by itself and matching funds directly support research within the scope of the CITRIS Seed Project.
+Matching funds will only have positive selection impact when the proposal has high merit by itself and matching funds directly support research within the scope of the CITRIS Seed Funding project.

-What type of curriculum vitae (CV) or resume should be used?
+What type of curriculum vitae or resume should be used?

 We recommend using the NSF- and NIH-approved SciENcv format (updated May 2020) for a 2–3 page standard biosketch.
 However, there is no required format or length limit.
 Please also consider the review committee’s time in evaluating your materials.
 Our online application platform will provide a space to link the CV or resume for each PI.

-If my publication section exceeds the space available on the application form, is there a way to include additional relevant citations?
+If my publication references exceed the space available on the application form, is there a way to include additional relevant citations?

 How should independent contractors or consultants be included in the budget?

 Independent contractors or consultants, while uncommon, shall be described in the budget narrative along with an indication of which PI will oversee their work and expense allocation.